 Shadow of the Tomb Raider runs well on the HP Victus with an Intel Core i5-11400H and NVIDIA GeForce RTX 3050.
 The gameplay is smooth as the laptop maintains a high average frame rate with only occasional dips below 60 fps.
 The large frametime spikes are scene changes and aren't representative of the laptop's performance.
 The NVIDIA GTX 1650 will likely be closer to 60 fps at high settings or slightly below, similar to the HP Pavilion Gaming Laptop 15 (2021).
 The RTX 3050Ti will only perform marginally better, pushing out a few more frames per second at the most, while the RTX 3060 will be much better, likely over 100 fps at high settings.
 Shadow of the Tomb Raider supports DLSS but enabling it on the RTX 3050 results in a slightly lower average frame rate than using the default TAA anti-aliasing.

-The HP Victus 16's thermal and noise handling is okay.
+The HP Victus' thermal and noise handling is okay.
 The keyboard deck is a little warm when idle, and while the fans are audible, they aren't distracting.
 The keyboard deck gets a bit toasty under load but isn't uncomfortable.
 The fans get pretty loud; however, it isn't annoying as it sounds more like heavy airflow than a high-pitch whine.
-Also, you can control the fan speed through the OMEN gaming Hub software, which has three fan speed options: Quiet, Default, and Performance.
+You can control the fan speed through the OMEN gaming Hub software, which has three fan speed options: Quiet, Default, and Performance.

-The HP Victus has outstanding performance over time.
+The performance over time is outstanding.
 Neither the CPU nor GPU gets hot under load.
 There's some thermal throttling on the CPU; however, it's minimal and only noticeable when running a CPU-intensive game or application, not in GPU-limited games where CPU utilization is relatively low.

 The HP Victus gaming laptop comes with many pre-installed applications, including: